BramscoChill/GoogleTranslateFreeApi/README.md

 # GoogleTranslateFreeApi
 Api for free text translation using Google translate.

+This repo is exactly the same as the one from <a href="https://github.com/BramscoChill/GoogleTranslateFreeApi/commits?author=Grizley56">Grizley56</a>, bud with a good ban prevention.
+When you use this free api without this ban prevention, you will get blocked after like 20 requests or so.
+This mechanism prevents this and you will not get blocked for a couple hours.
+It keeps on working.

+I tried to contact Grizley56, bud he did not respond.

 Main features:
 - [x] Text corrections
 - [x] Language corrections